Comcast Launches New 24/7 Workplace Surveillance Service

 Paranoia much?

 Hackers will have fun with that.
-(Score:2, Insightful)
+(Score:3, Insightful)

 Is this service network neutral?
-(Score:2)
+(Score:3)

 So this is what they're spending their money on (Score:1)